ChemiKyle/redcap_user_profile/README.md

 Directly on User Profile project - creating new records, making sure to associate a REDCap username for each profile.

 ### Option 2
-By accessing each user account.
-Here is a basic step-by-step use case:
-1. Go to **Control Manager > Browse Users** and click on **View Users**.
+By accessing user account page (go to **Control Manager > Browse Users** and click on **View Users** to choose the account).

-2. Access any user account page.
-There, you will be able to see a **Create User Profile** button (if the user does not have a profile yet), or an **Edit User Profile** button (if the user has an associated profile already).
-4. Either button will redirect you to the user profile form (the username field will be prefilled for new profiles).
+There, you will be able to see a **Create User Profile** button or an **Edit User Profile** button.
+Either button will redirect you to the user profile form - for new profiles, the username field will be automatically prefilled.

 ## API usage
 User Profile module provides `UserProfile` class.
 Here is an example of usage: